2023 Solar Incentives Guide for Springville, UT - Tax Credits & Rebates

 Federal Solar Incentives

-When thinking about solar incentives, federal incentives might be the first thing that comes to mind.
-The Federal Solar Investment Tax Credit, or ITC, is probably the most commonly known federal solar incentive.
-The ITC provides a tax credit for a specific percentage of your solar system's cost.
+Federal solar incentives are likely the first thing that you think of when thinking about solar incentives.
+The Federal Solar Investment Tax Credit, or ITC, is probably the best-known federal solar incentive.
+The ITC provides you with a tax credit for a predetermined percentage of your solar system's cost.

 State & Local Solar Incentives